 As of March 31, 2020, the historical net tangible book value of our company was approximately \$30.3 million, or \$3.41 per share of common stock held by our existing investors.
 As a result, the pro forma net tangible book value per share of our Series C Common Stock after the completion of this offering will be less than the initial public offering price.
-The purchasers of shares of our Series C Common Stock offered hereby will experience immediate and substantial dilution of \$2.17 per share in the pro forma net tangible book value per share of shares of our Series C Common Stock, based on the midpoint of the initial public offering price range set forth on the front cover of this prospectus.
+The purchasers of shares of our Series C Common Stock offered hereby will experience immediate and substantial dilution of \$1.44 per share in the pro forma net tangible book value per share of shares of our Series C Common Stock, based on an assumed public offering price of \$5.00 per share.
 See "Dilution."